New York Life Asset Flex Review AARP

-New York Life earlier this year introduced the New York Life Asset Flex universal life insurance policy with long term care benefits as a way for consumers to plan for their financial long term care needs later in life while protecting their retirement savings.
+New York Life earlier this year introduced the New York Life Asset Flex universal life insurance policy with long term care benefits as a way for consumers/AARP Members to plan for their financial long term care needs later in life while protecting their retirement savings.

 The Asset Flex policy will be New York Life's entry into the popular space of hybrid long term care insurance policies dominated by policies such as Lincoln Moneyguard II, OneAmerica Asset Care and others.